 The Monterrey Consensus stated that “debtors and creditors must share the responsibility for preventing and resolving unsustainable debt situations.”
-As noted above, the Addis Agenda reaffirms that both sovereign borrowers and lenders must be responsible and that debtors and creditors must work together to prevent and resolve unsustainable debt situations.
+The Addis Agenda reaffirms that both sovereign borrowers and lenders must be responsible and that debtors and creditors must work together to prevent and resolve unsustainable debt situations.
 Member states emphasized the responsibilities of debtors to maintain sustainable debt levels and the responsibilities of creditors to lend in a manner that would not undermine a country's debt sustainability.
 The Addis Agenda also calls for work towards a global consensus on guidelines for debtor and creditor responsibilities in borrowing by and lending to sovereigns, building on existing initiatives and noting UNCTAD's Principles on Responsible Sovereign Lending and Borrowing in this regard.

 In September 2015, the United Nations General Assembly adopted Resolution A/RES/69/319 on basic principles on sovereign debt restructuring processes.
 Adopted in a recorded vote, the resolution declared that sovereign debt restructuring processes should be guided by basic principles, as included in the report of the Ad Hoc Committee (A/AC.284/2015/2.).
 The nine principles (on sovereignty, good faith, transparency, impartiality, sovereign immunity, legitimacy, sustainability and majority restructuring), which have since been adopted in national law in one country, with a second having taken steps in this direction as well, may contribute to a norm setting process in the area of sovereign debt restructuring.
 They build on earlier work on principles on responsible sovereign lending and borrowing carried out under the aegis of UNCTAD.
 Guidelines have also been developed in the past by the private sector and the OECD, and efforts are under way in the G-20 to formulate operational guidelines for sustainable financing.